Border city Dandong expects trade boom with North Korea

 Another Dandong businessman was also excited by the potential after working for about 15 years in the mining industry in Pyongyang, capital of North Korea.

 "Many investors are paying close attention to North Korea's economic situation," said the businessman.
-He asked not to be named because of the sensitivity.
+He asked not to be named because of the sensitivity of the situation.

 "A friend of mine came to Dandong two days ago and sought advice about doing an import-export business with North Korea," he said.